microsoft/OpenHack/byos/knowledge-mining/deployment.md

 **Performing the OpenHack**

-Each attendee in the OpenHack will be assigned the **Contributor** role on a resource group unique to their team.
+Each attendee in the OpenHack will be assigned the **Owner** role on a resource group unique to their team.
 This is covered later in this document in the deployment section.

 ## Common Azure Resources

 The following is a list of common Azure resources that are deployed and utilized during the Open Hack.
 Ensure that these services are not blocked by Azure Policy.
-As this is an OpenHack, the services that attendees can utilize are not limited to this list so subscriptins with a tightly controlled service catalog may run into issues if the service an attendee wishes to use is disabled via policy.
+As this is an OpenHack, the services that attendees can utilize are not limited to this list so subscriptions with a tightly controlled service catalog may run into issues if the service an attendee wishes to use is disabled via policy.

 | Azure resource           | Resource Providers |